Investment in startups

 Leapfunder makes investing in startups simple, giving Angel investors access to promising startups and a steady deal-flow.
-This lowers the barriers to making informed and uncomplicated investing decisions.Start investing
+This lowers the barriers to making informed and uncomplicated investing decisions.

-Each individual investor chooses whether to make any particular investment in their own way.
+Every investor chooses whether to make an investment in their own way.
 Some investors scrutinize the quality of the team.
 If the plan is less convincing, a good team can always rewrite it.
 Other investors focus on the plan and the first product

-Entrepreneurs are required to complete an Information Memorandum, clearly documenting their business plan as well as the terms of the investment round, such as the required Minimum Investment, First and Final Closing Dates, Interest rate, Discount, Cap, etc. A business also has to be a legal entity before it can open a funding round, at which point it can begin issuing Leapfunder Notes.
-Read more
+Entrepreneurs are required to complete an Information Memorandum, clearly documenting their business plan as well as the terms of the investment round.
+This includes a specification of the Minimum Investment, First and Final Closing Dates for the investment round.

-Investment can start from €1.000, and on average investments fall between €5k-10k - though amounts have exceeded €200k.
+Investments can start from €1.000, and on average investments fall between €5k-10k - though amounts have exceeded €200k.

-Example: An investor sees potential in MedicSoftware B.V. and invests €1,000 in Leapfunder Notes.
+Example: An investor sees potential in a startup called MedicSoftware B.V. and invests €1,000 in Leapfunder Notes.
 The investor receives a confirmation of payment.
 When the Minimum Investment is achieved the investment is finalized.
 The investor receives notice that the investment has been accepted and the cash amount is released to MedicSoftware.
 Read more

 At the end of a successful round, any funds that haven’t been released yet are transferred to the entrepreneur who can now use the money for whatever they indicated in the

-During the subsequent growth phase for the start-up, the investors can contribute a lot by offering help and assistance.
+During the subsequent growth phase for the startup, the investors can contribute a lot by offering help and assistance.
 Look for valuable contacts in your network and try to bring in customers.
 An active group of investors can really make the difference.

 Later – at a time when the value of the shares can be estimated more precisely – the Leapfunder Note will be converted to shares that are held by a Special Purpose Vehicle (SPV).
 You will get the shares at a Discount to reward you for getting in early.
 The Leapfunder Note will also have increased in value with the pre-agreed Interest.
 In other words: you will get significantly more shares for your money than later investors.